Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 Example

 “I’d assess how much missing data there was in proportion to the whole dataset, what specific data was missing, and what assumptions could be made about the data.
-If the data is missing at random and forms a small part of the dataset, the affected observations could be removed.
+If the data is randomly missing and forms a small part of the dataset, the affected observations could be removed.
 I may also replace the missing data with the mean or median values if the missing data is a small part of the dataset.”

 5. What is the definition of variance?